+The topics covered extend those of COS 285 to include external data structures and algorithms that support file and database systems.
 Study of various external storage media including magnetic tape, disk and bubble memory.
 Various file organizations such as sequential, direct, and indexed sequential will be studied in detail.
-Some concepts of how file organization supports data base systems may also be included.
 Prerequisite: COS 285.
 Cr 3.